 In this case, I knew I was going to make a 2-pound-plus piece of wild salmon into three meals.
 The first would be as-roasted, served with sides like baked olive-oil potatoes and greens and/or broccoli for Fish Friday.
 It’s always crispiest and tenderest right after the roasting process, and the crust is most noticeable then.
 It comes out almost like snack food, and the only challenge is NOT to eat it all before we can save what’s needed for the other meals.

-The second meal is street tacos for Taco Tuesday (recipe soon!).
+The second meal is street tacos for Taco Tuesday.
 We like our favorites for those: Tacos with amazing organic tortillas with toppings thinly sliced cabbage and other vegetables, guac, feta, etc.

 Third, my eaters usually like a meal that is not “fishy” – sorry, fish-fans, this is not me speaking as I love all options.
-This time, the third meal, to be posted soon (!) became a delicious chowder that made use of the leftover roasted potatoes, plus some corn and spinach I had in the freezer.
+This time, the third meal was a delicious steelhead chowder that made use of the leftover roasted potatoes, plus corn and spinach I had in the freezer.

 Meal and cooking options

 This is a one-pan meal in my kitchen but it will depend on what cookware you have.
 I use one of my favorites – a Cuisinart stainless steel “clad” pan.

 With stainless steel I can sear the fish on both sides, then bake it in a 425 degree oven, with just the one pan.
 It’s amazingly easy to clean – yay!

 I just didn’t want to sear in one pan and then bake in another (lazy alert).
 You certainly could make the recipe that way with a nonstick skillet and a glass baking dish, which is often how I’ve made it.